-Measuring quality of hire While quality of hiring is becoming more important, it is also notoriously difficult for companies to track and measure.
-To do so effectively, employers will need to first determine what qualifies as a "quality hire" at their organisations and then choose the variables they'll measure.
-The following are some of the factors that TA leaders told us they consider: - Job performance: To what extent does the new employee achieve or surpass specific goals and objectives related to their job? - Team fit: Is the new hire improving the team's agility?
+While quality of hiring is becoming increasingly important, it is also notoriously difficult for companies to track and measure.
+To do so effectively, employers will need to first define a "quality hire" at their organisation and then choose the variables they'll measure.
+The following are some of the factors that talent leaders told us they consider: - Job performance: To what extent does the new employee achieve or surpass specific goals and objectives related to their job? - Team fit: Is the new hire improving the team's agility?
 Is the team more capable of getting work done? - Culture add: Some employers are looking at whether a new hire's values are in line with their organisations' principles and mission. - Productivity: Is the individual meeting their productivity targets? - Retention: How long an employee stays at the company can be an important indicator of quality of hire, though other variables influence a worker's length of stay.
 There's also optimism around the potential for Gen AI to help inform quality of hire.
-"In the future, I think there's a possibility that Gen AI could help us string together data points to tell a richer story about the success of a hire and their likely trajectory," says Mark E. Smith, senior director, global talent acquisition at Medtronic.
+"In the future, I think there's a possibility that GAI could help us string together data points to tell a richer story about the success of a hire and their likely trajectory," says Mark E. Smith, Senior Director, Global Talent Acquisition at Medtronic.